J-Tech-Japan/Sekiban/README.md

 ## Sponsors

 Sekiban is an Apache 2.0 open source project with its ongoing development.
 We will launch soon for the sponsorship information.
 If you are interested in the special sponsorship, please [contact us](https://github.com/J-Tech-Japan/Sekiban#support-and-training).
+Also, you can sponsor us from [Github Sponsors](https://github.com/sponsors/J-Tech-Japan)

 <p align="center">
   <h3 align="center">Special Sponsor</h3>